emmabritton/buffer-graphics-lib/README.md

 # Buffer Graphics Lib

-This is a simple graphics library for drawing to a buffer, mainly designed to be used with [Rust Graphics Library](https://github.com/emmabritton/rust-graphics-lib) or [Pixels](https://github.com/parasyte/pixels)
+This is a simple graphics library for drawing to a buffer, mainly designed to be used with [Pixels Graphics](https://github.com/emmabritton/pixels-graphics-lib) or [Pixels](https://github.com/parasyte/pixels)

 It has basic shape drawing, bitmap text and image rendering.